amina134/Quiz-Management-System-OOP-Module-Project/README.md

-Quiz Management System – OOP Module Project

-📌 Project Overview
-This project is an Object-Oriented Programming (OOP) assignment that aims to build a Quiz Management System for multiple-choice assessments (QCMs).
-The system allows teachers to create and manage quizzes for various subjects, and enables students to test their knowledge by taking quizzes and reviewing their scores and corrections.

-👥 Target Users
-Teachers: Create, edit, and manage quizzes.

-Students: Take quizzes and receive feedback.

-🎯 Main Features
-🧑‍🏫 For Teachers
-Create a new quiz for a specific module.

-View a quiz by module.

-Delete a quiz for a given module.

-Modify an existing quiz.

-View the list of students who took a quiz along with their scores.

-Analyze each question in a quiz:

-Show the percentage of correct and incorrect answers to identify concepts that need reinforcement.

-👩‍🎓 For Students
-Login with: Name, Surname, Group, and National ID (NCIN).

-View available quizzes, indicating those already taken vs. not yet attempted.

-Choose and take a quiz (once per module only).

-Receive score upon submission.

-Access their quiz scores for previously taken modules.

-View quiz corrections (only after completing the quiz).

-📘 Quiz Structure
-A Quiz:

-Subject/Module (e.g., OOP, DB, COO, etc.)

-Author (creator name)

-Set of QCMs (multiple-choice questions)

-A QCM:

-Question number

-Question text

-List of options

-An Option:

-Text

-Validity (Correct / Incorrect)
+# Quiz Management System – OOP Module Project

+Welcome to the **Quiz Management System** project!
+This system is designed to facilitate efficient creation, management, and participation in multiple-choice quizzes (QCMs) for educational purposes.
+It caters to both teachers and students, providing a robust platform for assessment and learning.

+---

+## 📌 Project Overview
+This Object-Oriented Programming (OOP) project aims to develop a comprehensive system that allows teachers to create and manage quizzes, and students to participate, review, and analyze their performance.

+---

+## 👥 Target Users

+### Teachers
+- Create new quizzes for different subjects/modules
+- View and manage existing quizzes
+- Edit or delete quizzes
+- Review students' scores and participation
+- Analyze question performance to improve teaching

+### Students
+- Log in securely with personal information
+- Access available quizzes
+- Take quizzes (once per module)
+- Receive instant scores and feedback
+- View previous results and corrections

+---

+## 🎯 Main Features

+### **Features for Teachers**
+- **Create Quizzes:** Design new quizzes for specific modules/subjects.
+- **View Quizzes:** Browse existing quizzes filtered by module.
+- **Edit/Modify Quizzes:** Update questions, options, or other quiz details.
+- **Delete Quizzes:** Remove quizzes that are no longer needed.
+- **View Student Results:** See a list of students who took a quiz and their respective scores.
+- **Question Analysis:** Review how students performed on individual questions:
+  - Percentage of correct responses
+  - Percentage of incorrect responses
+  - Identify concepts that need reinforcement

+---

+### **Features for Students**
+- **Secure Login:** Access the platform with Name, Surname, Group, and National ID (NCIN).
+- **View Available Quizzes:**
+  - See which quizzes are available
+  - Recognize quizzes already attempted
+- **Take Quizzes:** Complete each quiz once per module.
+- **Score Feedback:** Receive immediate scoring upon submission.
+- **Review Past Results:** Access scores for previously taken modules.
+- **Access Corrections:** View questions, correct options, and explanations after completing a quiz.

+---

+## 📝 Quiz Structure

+### **Quiz**
+- **Subject/Module:** For example, OOP, Database, COO, etc.
+- **Author:** The creator of the quiz.
+- **Set of QCMs:** Contains multiple-choice questions.

+### **QCM (Question)**
+- **Question Number:** Sequential identifier.
+- **Question Text:** The main question posed.
+- **Options:** List of four or more options.

+### **Option**
+- **Text:** The answer choice.
+- **Validity:** Indicates whether it is Correct or Incorrect.

+---

+## Getting Started
+- Define modules and create comprehensive quizzes.
+- Manage quizzes efficiently to ensure smooth student access and participation.
+- Use the analysis tools to enhance teaching effectiveness.

+---

+## Final Notes
+This system aims to foster an interactive and insightful assessment environment, supporting continuous learning and improving educational outcomes.

+---

+Would you like assistance in designing the class architecture, implementation details, or sample code snippets?